 Never underestimate the importance of your eyes.
 Many consider vision to be the most important of our five senses.
 Your eyes not only affect yow you see but how you feel.
 Caring for your vision can lead to a better quality of life overall.

 *Members should always check their coverage for specific plan details.
-You can get more information about your plan by logging in to your member account at bcbsm.com and clicking on My Coverage and then Vision.
+You can get more information about your plan by logging in to your member account at bcbsm.com.
 The vast majority of Blue Cross members have coverage through VSP.
 You can contact VSP directly at 1-800-877-7195 or vsp.com.

 - Cataracts: The Leading Cause of Blindness